 The Fitbit Sense is probably the best Fitbit choice.
 It’s packed full of sensors and features that you probably won’t use!
-However, even the top-end Sense lacks a decent app store and I am not at all impressed by any of Fitbit’s health and fitness sensors.
-There seems little point in having lots of sensors if they don’t work accurately.
+However, even the top-end Fitbit Sense lacks a decent app store and I am not impressed by any of Fitbit’s health and fitness sensors.
+There seems little point in having lots of sensors if they are inaccurate.
 Apple Watch is WAY more accurate.

 Apple Watch vs Peloton